Jadebook-Journal/jadebook-oss/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2FJadebook-Journal%2Fjadebook-oss&env=NEXT_PUBLIC_AUTH_IMAGE_URL,USER_EMAIL&envDescription=Auth%20image%20cannot%20be%20changed%20in%20app%2C%20this%20is%20where%20you%20can%20choose%20what%20to%20show%20for%20the%20auth%20layout.%20User%20email%20is%20the%20email%20you%20plan%20to%20use%20for%20your%20account%2C%20it%20prevents%20abuse%20from%20random%20people%20signing%20up.&project-name=jadebook-oss&repository-name=jadebook-oss&integration-ids=oac_VqOgBHqhEoFTPzGkPd7L0iH6&external-id=https%3A%2F%2Fgithub.com%2FJadebook-Journal%2Fjadebook-oss%2Ftree%2Fmain&root-directory=apps/platform)

 > [!NOTE]
 > Do not turn off the option to seed the database when setting up Supabase.
-This is required to step up the correct tables and RLS policies within Supabase.
+This is required to set up the correct tables and RLS policies within Supabase.

 You'll notice that you need to enter the email you'll be using for your account.
 Jadebook OSS is not intended or setup to be used for multiple people, thus to stop random people from signing up and using your resources, we only allow 1 email to create the account.
 You can change the email later.